edilmedeiros/edilmedeiros.github.io/_pages/reading.md

 <p>This is not a call for nostalgia.
 It is a call for depth.</p>

-<p>Edsger Dijkstra argued that software should be beautiful—that clarity and elegance are moral virtues in code.
+<p>Edsger Dijkstra argued that software should be beautiful, that clarity and elegance are moral virtues in code.
 Richard Stallman, despite his politics, glimpsed something similar: software, if well written and liberated from arbitrary dependencies, becomes free from its creators.
 It becomes self-sufficient, a thing that exists on its own terms.</p>